greghuang8/Geovis/README.md

 To run the yyz_fra.R code:
 1. Download and save yyz_fra.R, all_airports.csv, openflights-export-2019-11-19.csv, and fra.csv.
 2. Open yyz_fra.R and Run.
 Same instructions apply for running mapdeck.
 3. Read the comments.
 There can be multiple variations of the maps run - you can just run specific chunks of code to get separate results.
+4. Run all code in the shinyApp function.
+Go to "show in new window" icon, and click on "view in web browser" to use the interactive map.

-Please forward any questions to gregory.huang@ryerson.ca.
+Please forward any questions or comments to gregory.huang@ryerson.ca.